Introduction

 Junior Year: Transition, Doubt, and Finding a Sense of Belonging in a Small Company {/examples/}

-In my junior year, I started seriously considering my career direction.
+In my junior year, I began to seriously consider my career direction.
 A classmate who studied with me in the lab was always focused on Java.
-Influenced by him, I began to feel that Python might not have as broad a job market, so I decided to switch to backend development, focusing on Java.
+Influenced by him, I started to feel that Python might not have as broad a job market, so I decided to shift to backend development, focusing on Java.

 Later, I received an internship offer from iQIYI, working on L4 gateway-related tasks.
 The interview process was very challenging.
-I remember having already gone through two or three rounds.
-Once, while we were out for social practice, I was on a bus when I received a call from the interviewer saying they wanted to add another round.
-I guessed it might be because they usually only hired graduate students as interns, and hiring me was an exception, so they needed an additional round for confirmation.
-I completed that interview in the shaky back seat of the bus, feeling particularly awkward.
+I remember I had already gone through two or three rounds.
+Once, while we were out for social practice, I was on a bus when I received a call from the interviewer saying they wanted to add another interview round.
+I guessed it might be because they usually only hire graduate students as interns, and hiring me was an exception, so they needed an additional interview for confirmation.
+I completed that interview in the shaky back seat of the bus, which was particularly awkward.
 Whatever the interviewer asked, I answered over the phone.
-When I got off the bus, my face was red.
+After getting off the bus, my face was red.
 But in any case, they eventually hired me.

 Later, I received an internship offer from iQIYI.
 But this internship was a big blow to me.

-At iQIYI, I was not happy.
-My mentor seemed to look down on me, possibly because I was from a third-tier university.
-During the First Day Orientation, everyone else listed schools like Fudan, Zhejiang University, and Wuhan University, while I was the only one from a third-tier school, which made me stand out.
-I didn’t understand much about what I was doing, my output was poor, and my mentor was very disappointed in me.
+I was not happy at iQIYI.
+My mentor seemed to look down on me from the bottom of his heart, possibly because I was from a third-tier university.
+During the First Day Orientation, everyone else listed schools like Fudan, Zhejiang University, and Wuhan University, while I was the only one from a third-tier school, which was very conspicuous.
+I didn’t understand much about what I was doing, and my output was poor, which made my mentor very disappointed.
 During that time, I felt like I was being manipulated and fell into deep self-doubt.

 After returning from iQIYI, I started the fall recruitment early.
-Because I couldn’t say much about my internship experience, I failed interviews with Tencent and Alibaba.
-Especially with Alibaba, the interview was extremely stressful, and the interviewer even started to manipulate me during the interview.
-After the interview, I had a stomach spasm, and the experience was so bad that I developed a mutual dislike for Alibaba.
+Because I couldn’t say much about my internship experience, I failed the interviews with Tencent and Alibaba.
+Especially with Alibaba, the interview pressure was immense, and the interviewer even started to manipulate me during the interview.
+After the interview, I had a stomach spasm, and the feeling was so bad that I developed a mutual dislike for Alibaba.

 Throughout my junior year, I consistently engaged in one activity: 100 Days of Code.
 I coded every day to ensure my GitHub remained active, a habit I maintained for over a year.
-During this time, I also achieved financial independence, no longer needing to ask my family for money.
-Additionally, I participated in a big data competition and won second prize.
-The competition itself was rather simplistic, mainly testing operational proficiency, but it gave me my first opportunity to fly to Beijing and boosted my confidence.
+During this time, I also achieved financial independence and no longer needed to ask my family for money.
+I participated in a big data competition and won second prize.
+Although the competition itself was somewhat trivial, mainly testing operational proficiency, it gave me my first opportunity to fly to Beijing and boosted my confidence.

 Senior Year: Harvest and New Beginnings

 At the start of my senior year, I was still interning at a small company.
 Due to the COVID-19 pandemic, the company rescinded many job offers for new graduates.
 However, I performed well, and my boss asked if I wanted to stay after graduation.
-I declined because I felt the company’s credibility was questionable, and I had already gained valuable internship experience, prompting me to explore opportunities at larger platforms.
+I declined because I felt the company’s credibility was lacking, and I wanted to explore opportunities at larger platforms, having already gained substantial internship experience.

 I am someone who likes to “find a better opportunity while holding onto the current one,” so I prepared for the spring recruitment while interning.

-Thanks to my solid experience with Scala and functional programming projects, the spring recruitment process went exceptionally smoothly.
+Thanks to my solid experience with Scala and functional programming projects, the spring recruitment went exceptionally smoothly.
 I could clearly articulate my internship experiences during interviews, and with a strong foundation, I passed interviews with ease.
 I received numerous offers, including from ByteDance, two mid-sized companies, and several small companies.
-This experience taught me a profound lesson: When you can clearly tell your story and have a substantial internship or work experience, companies are less concerned about your academic background.
+This experience taught me: When you can clearly tell your story and have a substantial internship or work experience, companies are less concerned about your academic background.

 In the second half of my senior year, everyone went their separate ways.
 Some, like me, interned outside, while others spent four years playing games in the dormitory.
-Observing them reinforced my belief: The greatest value of university is the freedom of choice it offers.
+Observing them reinforced my belief: The greatest value of university is the freedom to choose.
 You can choose to work hard or take it easy.
-It provides a great degree of freedom, unlike high school, which was filled with rote memorization.
+It offers you great freedom, unlike high school, which is filled with rote memorization.
 Complaining about university just before graduation is essentially avoiding responsibility for your initial choices.

 In the two months before reporting to ByteDance, I did nothing and completely relaxed at home.
 I was so comfortable that I woke up at 2 PM every day.
-Coupled with the severe pandemic situation, I even suspected I had contracted COVID-19, feeling chest tightness and fearing for my life.
-Later, I realized it was simply because I was lying under a heavy blanket with the air conditioning on, pressing down on myself.
+With the pandemic being severe at the time, I even suspected I had contracted COVID-19, feeling chest tightness and fearing for my life.
+Later, I realized it was simply because I was lying under a thick blanket with the air conditioning on, pressing down on myself.

 Conclusion